 I have taught in both professional and undergraduate settings across a range of disciplines such as sociology, women’s studies, medicine, history, and cultural studies in the U.S. and China.

 Meanwhile, I have involved in transnational capacity building activities for community foundations and grassroots organizations, from running management training workshops to providing consultancy support to Chinese NGOs.
-A major part of my work at Stanford concentrates on building connections and promoting collaborations between international organizations, governmental organizations, foundations, and NGOs across borders.
+A major part of my work concentrates on building connections and promoting collaborations between international organizations, governmental organizations, foundations, and NGOs across borders.

 Details of past courses and training sections I have taught and new courses I am designing are available upon request.